nyuhpc/hpc-intro/_episodes/15-modules.md

 ## Loading and Unloading Software

 To load a software module, use `module load`.
-In this example we will use Python 3.
+In this example we will use R.

-Initially, Python 3 is not loaded.
+Initially, R is not loaded.
 We can test this by using the `which` command. `which` looks for programs the same way that Bash does, so we can use it to tell us where a particular piece of software is stored.